 Bio

-In 2015, Emma Elmoe and Villads Hoffmann started the duo Elmoe & Hoffmann in Copenhagen as a part of the young, growing Danish folk music scene, and soon thereafter, they won the "New Talent" prize at the Danish Music Awards Folk.
-In 2017, the duo were joined by Danish folk pianist Julian Svejgaard for the recording of their debut album Vandkanten, and the duo became a trio, changing their name to Stundom, which is an old Nordic word for from time to time, a reflection of the mission of the trio; to create new music in the present, inspired by the times that went before, for the times that will come.
+In 2015, Emma Elmøe and Villads Hoffmann formed the duo Elmøe & Hoffmann in Copenhagen as part of a growing Danish folk music scene.
+Shortly thereafter, they received the ‘New Talent’ award at the Danish Music Awards Folk.
+In 2017, they were joined by pianist Julian Svejgaard for the recording of their debut album ‘Vandkanten’.
+The duo became a trio and adopted the name Stundom – an old Nordic word meaning ‘from time to time’ – reflecting their artistic vision: to create new music rooted in the past – made for the future.

 ★★★★★ “A little masterpiece with a capital M”